naturalis/docker-percolator/README.md

 consists of:

  - validator (php environment for the validation)
+ - percolator (python environment for the percolator script)
  - infuser (java environment for loader)
- - percolator (python environment for the percolator script)

- The supporting infra structure needed consitst of:
+The supporting infra-structure needed consists of:

- - minio instance for xeno canto data
+ - minio instance (for xeno canto data)
- - minio instance for waarneming data
+ - minio instance (for waarneming data)
- - minio instance for naturalis data
+ - minio instance (for naturalis data)
  - traefik
  - elasticsearch (for logging)
  - grafana (for visualising the logging output)